• Home

 Down Arrow Button Icon

-May 21, 2025, 11:46 AM ET
+March 21, 2026, 8:17 AM ET

 Many businesses are birthed from a bright idea—but that isn’t enough to take a company big-time.
-Dairy Queen CEO Troy Bader said Warren Buffett taught him zeal for the mission is more important than anything else; being “smartest person in the world” won’t outperform “somebody who has that passion.”
+Dairy Queen CEO Troy Bader said Warren Buffett taught him that zeal for the mission is more important than anything else; being “smartest person in the world” won’t outperform “somebody who has that passion.”

 Recommended Video

 Bader admitted it was daunting to come face-to-face with Buffett; especially after Berkshire Hathaway shelled out $600 million to take Dairy Queen company private in 1998.
-The hedge fund mogul has long had a soft spot for Dairy Queen, both in business and in life.
+The business mogul has long had a soft spot for Dairy Queen, both in business and in life.
 So the sweet treat CEO felt the pressure to impress during their interview.

 “It was the fall of 2017, I’ll never forget the day,” Bader told Business Insider.
 “I was very anxious going in because OK, I felt like I knew our business, but you’re sitting down with Warren Buffett.”

 Buffett wasn’t the type to act “very arrogant” in the meetings as one might expect, Bader said.
-Instead, the Omaha Oracle spent the first 15 or 20 minutes asking the Dairy Queen executive about something relevant to another business deal in his pipeline.
+Instead, the Oracle of Omaha spent the first 15 or 20 minutes asking the Dairy Queen executive about something relevant to another business deal in his pipeline.
 Buffett figured Bader could teach him a thing or two, which ironically taught him a valuable lesson back: that anyone you meet knows something you don’t, regardless of stature.

 “Warren is a constant learner,” Bader said.
 “He wants to know what you know and what he can learn from you.”

-During their conversation, Bader noticed that Buffett was “digging for something more, that energy, that passion, that connection to the business.”
+During their conversation, Bader noticed Buffett was “digging for something more, that energy, that passion, that connection to the business.”
 That spurred a second revaluation—that Buffett wanted spirit and enthusiasm from the executives he was meeting with.
 When it comes to running a successful business, passion tops intelligence in getting the job done right.
 The power of a can-do, passionate attitude in business has been echoed by other executives like Amazon CEO Andy Jassy and Cisco’s U.K. chief Sarah Walker.

-Buffett’s advice touching CEOs and billionaire philanthropists
+Buffett’s advice for CEOs and billionaire philanthropists

 Buffett’s words have impacted more than just the people he interviews.
 Even some of the world’s most respected leaders see the billionaire as a north star in navigating the rollercoaster of entrepreneurship.

 American Express CEO Stephen Squeri also said he soaked up advice from Buffett during their bimonthly calls.
-In an interview with Barrons in 2023, the financial services executive recalled getting important guidance from the Omaha investor during the COVID-19 pandemic when no one was in public cashing out their Amex cards.
+In an interview with Barrons in 2023, the financial services executive recalled getting important guidance from the Omaha entrepreneur during the COVID-19 pandemic when no one was in public cashing out their Amex cards.
 Buffett advised him to hold two things down pat; it could mean a difference between boom and bust.

 “His advice to me is, protect two things—protect your customers and protect your brand,” Squeri said.